 Transport

-While congestion is a challenge in the city, it must be recognised that car journeys are a vital component of a range of options that enable individuals to move around the city effectively.
+While congestion is a challenge in the city, it must be recognised that car journeys are a vital component in a range of options that enable individuals to move around the city effectively, and that they are the only realistic option for some individuals and in some circumstances.

-• Police should enforce the Highway Code for all road users, including cyclists, e-scooter users and motorists.
+• Request Thames Valley Police enforce the Highway Code for all road users, to improve safety.

 Oxford Travel and Transport Focus Group Report